micEcon

 tests for positive and negative semidefiniteness

-Where can I get micEcon?
+Where can I get the latest development versions micEcon?

-Under which license is micEcon released?
+Under which license are the packages within the micEcon project released?